opendatasoft/codelibrary/content/components/contact-card/index.md

 ---
 title: "Contact Card"
-description: "A simple contact card for your organization, with a simple pop in for additional contact information"
+description: "A simple contact card for your organization, with a simple pop in for additional contact information."
 tags: ["display", "navigation", "list"]
 resources:
 - src: '*/'